 When a tooth is so badly infected, toxins form dissolving the bone around the abscess.
-Swelling causes discomfort and the toxins can enter the bloodstream.
-RCT relieves the pain and discomfort by removing the infected nerve and the abscess.
+Swelling causes discomfort, and the toxins can enter the bloodstream.
+Root canal treatment relieves the pain and discomfort by removing the infected nerve and the abscess.
 Once the nerve and all bacteria are cleaned from the canal, it is filled with a special substance to keep bacteria out.
 Then the remainder of the tooth is cleaned out and filled with an appropriate filling material.
-Depending on the severity of the infection you may receive a prescription for antibiotics and/or pain medication.
+Depending on the severity of the infection, you may receive a prescription for antibiotics and pain medication.

 It is always best to keep your natural teeth when possible.
 Root canal treatment prevents unnecessary loss of teeth.
 Sometimes the decay involvement makes extraction of the tooth the only option.
 However, when an infected tooth can be saved by root canal treatment, it is better to save it.

 If you have tooth pain, contact our office today to schedule a consultation.
 We perform gentle, effective root canal treatment to restore smiles and provide real.